sigulete/kde-bootc/README.md

 cd /path-to-your-repo
 sudo podman build -t kde-bootc .
 ```
 Then, outside the repository on a different directory, create a folder named `output` for the ISO image.
-Next, create the configuration file `config.toml` to be used by the installer with the following content:
+Next, create the configuration file `config.toml` to be used by the installer with the content below to kick off a graphical installation:
 ```
 [customizations.installer.kickstart]
 contents = "graphical"